Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 for some constants $A_2$ and $B_2$ and $Fr\lesssim 1$.
 The linear trend line in \ref{fig:3dsteadytestslowF}b corresponds to $A_2=1.34$ and $B_2=0.88$.
 Certainly, \eqref{fwUbelleq} should only be applied for small values of $|fW/U|$ so that the denominator $A_2-B_2|fW/U|$ remains positive.

 Figure~\ref{fig:3dsteadytestshighF} shows the results of our tests for the high Froude number $Fr\gg 1$ regime.
 In this case, we find that the stress deviates significantly from the approximate $Nh_0^2 W U$ scaling found in other regimes.
-Instead we find that the stress obeys a quadratic law $F_{3d}\propto h_0WU^2$, similar to what one expects in the atmosphere \citep[e.g.,][]{lott1997new}.
-In fact, the simple parametrisation $F_{3d}=h_0WU^2$ works remarkably well for our choice of parameters.
-The stress then appears to be mostly independent of $N$ and $f$ (Figures \ref{fig:3dsteadytestshighF}d and \ref{fig:3dsteadytestshighF}e); only increasing or decreasing by small amounts as these parameters are varied.
+Instead we find that the stress obeys a quadratic law, being proportional to $h_0WU^2$, similar to what one expects in the atmosphere \citep[e.g.,][]{lott1997new}.
+In fact, the simple parametrisation, which sets the stress equal to $h_0WU^2$ (with proportionality constant $1$) works remarkably well for our choice of parameters.
+However, as is usual with quadratic drag laws, it is likely that a different proportionality constant would be required if the shape of the topography differed substantially from a Gaussian hill.
+The stress then appears to be mostly independent of $N$ and $f$ (Figures~\ref{fig:3dsteadytestshighF}d and \ref{fig:3dsteadytestshighF}e); only increasing or decreasing by small amounts as these parameters are varied.
 We note however, that for larger values of $f$, our computed value of the stress has a large uncertainty.
 These results can be directly compared to recent work of \citet{klymak2021parameterizing} which involved a similar analysis but with many, randomly distributed obstacles.
 Klymak et al.\ also observed this $f$ independence for the stress but an approximately linear dependence on $N$ for high Froude numbers.
 Therefore, we do not expect the stress to remain independent of $N$ for more complicated non-isolated topography.